 Results 1–10 of 36 for "Review"X related to "Psychological scientists honored at..."
-Refine Your Search Refine Your Search TopicTherapy (4)Children (3)Sexuality (3)Parenting (2)Trauma (2) 8 more... [+] Bullying (1)Death & dying (1)Emotional health (1)Race (1)Sexual abuse (1)Teens (1)Violence (1)Women & men (1)Hide detailsDocument TypeReviewXYear2013 (2)2012 (4)2011 (5)Author/ContributorRothschild, Louis (3)Stafford, Mark (2)Tasso, Anthony F. (2)Tessman, Lora Heims (2)Ainslie, Ricardo (1) 27 more... [+] Basseches, Harriet (1)Bishop-Towle, Wandajune (1)Cushman, Philip (1)DeMattos, Susan (1)Devinney, Helen (1)Eisold, Barbara (1)Goldsmith, Marcella Tarozzi (1)Hall, Jane (1)Hartman, Stephen (1)Himes, Mavis (1)Knowlton, Kathy (1)LaMothe, Ryan (1)Moss, Donald (1)Nierenberg, Ona (1)Novie, Gregory (1)Rebeta, James L. (1)Ridenour, Jeremy (1)Ruth, Richard (1)Strenger, Carlo (1)Tabin, Johanna Krout (1)Tasso, Anthon F. (1)Tejirian, Edward J. (1)Waugaman, Richard M. (1)Webster, Jamieson (1)White, Kathryn (1)Winn, Martin (1)Hide details Results 1–10 of 36 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicTherapy (4)Children (3)Parenting (2)Sexuality (2)Trauma (2) 9 more... [+] Bullying (1)Death & dying (1)Emotional health (1)Lesbian, gay, bisexual, transgender (1)Race (1)Sexual abuse (1)Teens (1)Violence (1)Women & men (1)Hide detailsDocument TypeReviewXYear2013 (2)2012 (4)2011 (5)Author/ContributorRothschild, Louis (3)Stafford, Mark (3)Ainslie, Ricardo (1)Basseches, Harriet (1)Bishop-Towle, Wandajune (1) 25 more... [+] Cushman, Philip (1)DeMattos, Susan (1)Devinney, Helen (1)Eisold, Barbara (1)Goldsmith, Marcella Tarozzi (1)Hall, Jane (1)Hartman, Stephen (1)Himes, Mavis (1)Knowlton, Kathy (1)LaMothe, Ryan (1)Moss, Donald (1)Nierenberg, Ona (1)Rebeta, James L. (1)Ridenour, Jeremy (1)Ruth, Richard (1)Strenger, Carlo (1)Tabin, Johanna Krout (1)Tasso, Anthon F. (1)Tasso, Anthony F. (1)Tejirian, Edward J. (1)Tessman, Lora Heims (1)Waugaman, Richard M. (1)Webster, Jamieson (1)White, Kathryn (1)Winn, Martin (1)Hide details Results 1–10 of 36 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Transgender movement and psychoanalysisTo the delight of some and the horror of others, the world is alive with gender transgressive social movements.Review (January 2012)2.Why Resist?
 Politics, Psychoanalysis, and the Interpretive Turn (Book Review)The authors are dedicated to the value relational theory places on context—the patient’s, the analyst’s, the analytic third and the larger contexts of family, community and world.
 Review 3.Toward a Psychology of Uncertainty: Trauma-Centered Psychoanalysis (Book Review)This book, about trauma and the discomfort we have with uncertainty, is grounded by case examples and personal perspective that bring her thinking alive with the experience of insight and empathic resonance.Review 4.The Political Brain: The Role of Emotion in Deciding the Fate of the Nation (Book Review)Richard Waugaman in his review describes Drew Westen's book as a sustained attack on the devaluation of emotional communication by the Democratic Party.Review 5.The Myth of Race (Book Review)This book looks at the lack of biological evidence for race, as well as the manifestations and impact of the concept of race in a changing culture.
 Review 6.In Praise of Infidel (Book Review)Ayaan Hirsi Ali’s autobiography is the story of a highly intelligent, courageous young woman, contending with widely opposing traditions, at a time of enormous historical transition.
 It also describes a different culture of childhood and its effects.Review 7.Object Relations and Social Relations (Book Review)The authors of this volume are hopeful that relational psychoanalysis could allow transparency in regard to practices among colleagues and critique what is taken for granted.
-Review 8.What Do Mothers Want?
-Developmental Perspectives, Clinical Challenges (Book Review)An interesting exploration of issues that pertain to motherhood.
-Editor Sheila Brown organized fourteen varied papers into three sections: What Mothers Want and Need, Women's Bodies: Choices and Dilemmas, and Pulling It All Together.
-Review 9.The Power of Witnessing: Reﬂections, Reverberations, and Traces of the Holocaust Batya Monder reviews a collection of essays edited by Nancy Goodman and Marilyn Meyers on the functions and power of witnessing in relation to collective trauma with a particular focus on the history of the Holocaust.Review 10.Radical Hope: Ethics in Face of Cultural Devastation (Book Review)Concepts such as neuroses, psychopathology and transference provide therapists with language that signifies the reality of vulnerability and resiliency in human life.Review Previous 1 2 3 ...
+Review 8.The Power of Witnessing: Reﬂections, Reverberations, and Traces of the Holocaust Batya Monder reviews a collection of essays edited by Nancy Goodman and Marilyn Meyers on the functions and power of witnessing in relation to collective trauma with a particular focus on the history of the Holocaust.Review 9.Radical Hope: Ethics in Face of Cultural Devastation (Book Review)Concepts such as neuroses, psychopathology and transference provide therapists with language that signifies the reality of vulnerability and resiliency in human life.Review 10.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 36 for "Review"X related to "Psychological scientists honored at..."